Detecting Text Formality: A Study of Text Classification Approaches: Text Classification Models

-RoBERTa \cite{DBLP:journals/corr/abs-1907-11692} is a robustly tuned version of BERT which showed substantially improved performance across multiple tasks.
-We used \textsf{ roberta-base} model and fine tuned it on our data.

-\subsubsection{GPT2}
+\paragraph{GPT2}

-In contrast to the three mentioned above models, which all rely on the encoder of the original transformer architecture~\cite{DBLP:conf/nips/VaswaniSPUJGKP17} the GPT2 model~\cite{radford2019language} is based on the decoder of the Transformer.
-We use OpenAI implementation of the model.
-To classify an input text, we use the last layer of the last token.
+In contrast to the mentioned above models, which all rely on the encoder of the original transformer architecture~\cite{DBLP:conf/nips/VaswaniSPUJGKP17} the GPT2 model~\cite{radford2019language} is based on the decoder of the Transformer.
+We utilize the raw hidden states from the last transformer block of the model \textsf{ gpt2} to feed it into a linear classification head.